FerPerales/FerPerales/README.md

 B. Sc. in Computer Engineering graduated from the Universidad de Guadalajara campus CUCEI (Spanish for University Center of Exact Sciences and Engineering).

-Ruby on Rails Developer - Boost team at thoughtbot
+Senior Ruby on Rails Developer - Boost team at thoughtbot.

-Former Senior Software Engineer at Michelada
+Former Senior Software Engineer at michelada.io.

-Former Software Developer at FreeAgent Software
+Former Software Developer at FreeAgent Software CRM.

-Former Senior Consultant at MagmaLabs
+Former Senior Consultant at MagmaLabs.

-Krav-Maga student at KMA
+Krav-Maga student at KMA.

-Learning German at Bezirk Institute
+Former Traguitos GDL community host.

-Former Traguitos GDL community host
+RubyMX community Host.

 Founder of El Buen Código.

-Co-organizer of RailsBridge Mexico
+Co-organizer of RailsBridge Mexico.

 Former Instructor at Platzi for the Ruby and Rails course.